Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

   - **Payload modules**: Used to create malicious payloads to use with an exploit.
 If possible, the aim is to upload a copy of Meterpreter, which is the default payload of Metasploit.

+- The metasploit alternative of searchsploit is the word `search`.
+Whatever you type after search, metasploit will search for exploits available for it

-You can search by the name of the modules for example after metasploit is loaded (with `search java`, search `shellshock`)
+You can search by the name of the modules for example after metasploit is loaded (with `search java`, `search shellshock`)

  - `exploit/windows/browser/java_cmm` is an exploit module, which delivers the exploit to the target system.